parcel-bundler/website/src/features/cli.md

 ## `parcel watch <entries>`

-The `watch` command is similar to `serve`, but does not start a dev server.
+The `watch` command is similar to `serve`, but does not start a dev server (only a HMR server).
 However, it automatically rebuilds your app as you make changes, and supports [hot reloading](/features/development/#hot-reloading).
-Use `watch` if you're building a library, a backend, or have your own dev server.
+Use `watch` if you're building a library, a backend, or have your own dev (HTTP) server.
 See [below](#entries) for how to specify entries.

 ```bash
 parcel watch src/index.html